framebuyer

 "Retro is a sophisticated, cool, sometimes ironic take on the pop culture and design of the 1930s to 1980s," writes Imma Zandl in a Chief Marketer article.
 "It represents a generational response by the under-40 crowd against the uniformity and slickness of today's mass marketing."

-Today's retro frames invoke a time past, but have been given a modern twist.
-Here's what today's trend-setting optical designers had to say about their retro inspirations.
+a modern twist.
+Here's what today's trend-setting optical designers had to say about

 "This design [CR 14253] was inspired by a very modern vision of fashion sunglasses circa 1970.
 A time of pure fantasy, freedom of expression expressed by art, fashion, movies, and music.
 A time when glamour was not all about expensive and overexposed products, it was a very individualist and free approach.
 This design for us is a tribute to these fabulous years."